ShenQingchuan/vue-vine-ppt/pages/page-7.md

 But I found it has some potential value, and I have gained a lot of improvements in my skills while working on it.

-I started to treat it as my baby, and I'm so proud of it now.
+I started to treat it as my baby, and spend almost all my free time on it.

 [Page cost: 2.5 min]
 -->